gopi-suvanam/scribbler-website/index.md

 - Minimal external libraries or frameworks.
 - Comes pre-loaded with Plotly and DI-Libs.
 - Thirdparty libraries can be loaded dynamically.

+> JavaScript is the language that never ceases to surprise you with its quirks and oddities.
+>
+> ~ Anonymous

 ### Usecases
 Scribbler can be used for: